Finger Splint Buying Guide

 These adjoin two fingers together.
-They are used when the finger is strained.
 The fingers are taped above and below the injured joint.
 These splints are not advisable on a fractured finger, unless instructed by the doctor.

 These are used to treat injuries on the tip of the finger.
 They come in various sizes, and are often made of plastic, with holes to allow for air flow.

 These are designed to hold a finger joint in a specified position, either straight or slightly bent.
 You can purchase them over-the-country, or have them custom made.
 They are used to treat injuries caused by repetitive use, fractures, or tendon damage.

 Mallet finger splint

 A mallet finger splint is generally used to to help the healing of a joint to the top joint of a finger (joint furthest away from the hand).
 The splints are usually plastic, and you slide your finger in and the finger will be prevented from bending at the knuckle.
 They’re usually quite cheap – $10-$20.

 Splints for ring finger, index finger and pinky

 There are a range of splints for each finger.
 Typically, the only real difference is the size.
 Mallet splints are common, as are oval 8 splints.